-In fact, Stephen and I love it so much it’s going to be the largest tier of our wedding cake!
+In fact, my husband and I love it so much it’s going to be the largest tier of our wedding cake!

 And that’s saying a lot, I’ve made a ton of different cake flavors over the years.
 When I think about why I love it so much, it’s hard to say why.